shahcompbio/shahwebsite/README.md

 # Shah Lab research website

-The Shah Lab website is be a Jekyll website based on the Bedford Lab's website: http://bedford.io/.
-The Bedford Jekyll website contains a few nice features including a front page summarizing recent blog posts, papers, and project.
-Projects are auto populated using a Ruby script from meta data extracted from Github repos, and are thus referring to software projects specifically.
+The Shah Lab website is a Jekyll website based on the Bedford Lab's website ([bedford.io](http://bedford.io)).
+The Bedford Jekyll website contains a few nice features, one of which is a front page summarizing recent blog posts, papers, and projects.
+Projects are auto populated using a Ruby script from metadata extracted from the lab's Github repositories, and thus refer to software projects exclusively.

-The new website will lives on Github pages.
-Because the Bedford lab website uses some preprocessing and plugins not supported by Github Pages, we will not use the feature provided by Github Pages to automatically generate a Jekyll website from Jekyll source.
+The Shah Lab website lives on Github Pages.
+Because the Bedford lab website uses some preprocessing and plugins not supported by Github Pages, the feature provided by Github Pages to automatically generate a Jekyll website from the Jekyll source is not being used.
 Instead, the Jekyll source will be here: https://github.com/shahcompbio/shahwebsite, and the built website here: https://github.com/shahcompbio/shahcompbio.github.io.

 ## Build site